-But, here where I live, it's not very common that home users get static IP address.
+But, here where I live, it's not very common that home users get static IP addresses.
 I only get dynamic IP addresses from my ISP.
-With dynamic IP addresses you can try to use a dynamic DNS service.
-This is a service that maps your current external IP address to a domain name and each time your ISP assigns a new IP address to your router, it sends an update to the dynamic DNS service.
-This functionality is often implemented in firewall and router operating systems.
-For example pfSense, the firewall I use, includes a whole configuration page for setting up a dynamic DNS.
+With dynamic IP addresses, you can try to use a dynamic DNS service.
+This is a service that maps your current external IP address to a domain name, and each time your ISP assigns a new IP address to your router, it sends an update to the dynamic DNS service.
+This functionality is often implemented in firewalls and router operating systems.
+For example, pfSense, the firewall I use, includes a whole configuration page for setting up a dynamic DNS.

 One problem you might face with either a static IP address or a dynamic DNS solution is that sometimes ISP block ports.
-It is very common that they block the outgoing port 25, to prevent spam email messages.
-This is especially a problem when you are planning to run your own email server at home.
+Commonly, they block the outgoing port 25 to prevent spam email messages.
+This is especially a problem when you are planning to run your email server at home.

 Other solutions, to expose services, include tools like ngrok and localtunnel.
 They start a tunnel from your machine to an external server and assign a public URL to this tunnel.
 Traffic from this URL is forwarded through the tunnel to your service.
 Very convenient and easy to use. ngrok, for example, consists of just one binary, you download and run it without any installation.

 The architecture of the solution we are going to build in this blog post looks very similar to the architecture that these tools are built on.

 On the right side, you have a computer that sits behind a NAT router or firewall and can't directly be accessed from the Internet.
 This could be a small server in your home; for this demo, I utilize a Raspberry Pi.